basiralab/Dual-HINet/README.md

 # Dual-HINet: Dual Hierarchical Integration Network (Dual-HINet)

-How to capture modualrity and integrate a set of multigraphs into a single graph?
+How to capture modularity and integrate a set of multi-graphs into a single graph?

 Please contact fatihdedi18@gmail.com for inquiries.
 Thanks.